telerik/blazor-docs/components/grid/selection/cells.md

 ### Selection and Row Drag and Drop

 If the user drags selected rows, the current selection will be cleared on row drop.

+### Cell Selection and GridCheckboxColumn

+If you add a [`GridCheckboxColumn`]({%slug components/grid/columns/checkbox%}), the cell selection won't work.
+The `GridCheckboxColumn` provides an additional way for users to select Grid rows and not cells.

 ## See Also